 What if we told you that your diet can help to relieve some or even all of your hypertension issues?
 Or, better yet, prevent you from experiencing it in the first place?

-The truth is that what you put in your body directly affects your health both in the short and long-term.
+It’s true that what you put in your body directly affects your health, both in the short and long-term.
 So, what is a ‘high blood pressure diet’?
 And can it work for everyone?
 Read on to find out.

 So, what should you be eating to safeguard your body from hypertension?

-Fruits and vegetables should be incorporated into most meals and make up a significant portion of your daily diet.
+Fruits and vegetables should make up a significant portion of your daily diet and be incorporated into most meals.
 This food is naturally packed with a huge variety of vitamins, minerals and nutrients that your body not only needs to feel its best, but to defend itself from sickness and disease.

-Protein is an essential nutrient for our bodies and should make up around 20% of our daily food intake.
+Protein is an essential nutrient for our bodies that should make up around 20% of our daily food intake.
 Quality forms of protein are foods that are low in saturated fat and sodium, ensuring they don’t increase your blood pressure over time.
-Some great examples of lean protein include seafood such as salmon and prawns, cuts of chicken and turkey and even a lean steak and eggs.
+Some great examples of lean protein include:

 This is where Fuel Your Life comes in.
 Our tailored plans help you to achieve ultimate health and wellness by specially formulating a nutrition plan for you.
 We personalise your plan to match your lifestyle, personal tastes and health needs, ensuring you can give your body the best chance at thriving naturally.

 Get in touch with us today to learn more about how we can help you improve or prevent the effects of hypertension.